Gnoud2411/Trigger_Dataiku_Scenario/README.md

 ```docker
 docker compose up -d
 ```
 7. Use the *docker ps* command to check the status of the services.
-Since some services are quite heavy, please wait 3-5 minutes for the startup process to complete
+Since some services are quite heavy, please wait 3-5 minutes for the start process to complete
 ```docker
 docker ps
 ```